Starwood Buys Big in Denver Metro

 - Oct 05, 2015

-“We expect the immediate area to continue experiencing strong demand from younger professionals, with population growth within five miles of Belmar projected to expand by 10% over the next five years,” David Baker, vice president at Starwood, said.
+“We expect the immediate area to continue experiencing strong demand from younger professionals, with population growth within five miles of Belmar projected to expand by 10% over the next five years,” David Baker, vice president at Starwood, said in a statement.
 “Belmar is well-positioned to benefit from this trend, given its walkable, urban-style, amenity-rich environment, as well as its close proximity to Denver’s central business district and recreation areas in the Rocky Mountains.”

 The Belmar open-air center includes 871,000 square feet of retail space, 96 percent of which are leased to tenants such as Whole Foods, Dick’s Sporting Goods, Best Buy, and Nordstrom Rack.
 The center’s retail component also includes a 16-screen Century Theatre.